machacekmartin/ourzooapp/README.md

-# Our Zoo Hybrid Mobile App
+# Our Zoo | Hybrid mobile app
-Mobile app for Zoo visitors with data from [ourzooadmin](https://github.com/machacekmartin/ourzooadmin)
+Mobile app for Zoo visitors with data from [ourzooadmin](https://github.com/machacekmartin/ourzooadmin).